Turkish Craft Making and Design: The Legacy of Artisan Influence

 Looking Ahead: Sustainability and Innovation

 The future of Turkish craft making is one of harmonious tradition and innovation.
-Support from government design centers and preservation initiatives promotes artisanship alongside new sustainable practices such as environmentally conscious material sourcing, recycled components, and waste reduction.
-These efforts align with the global shift towards mindful consumption and ecological stewardship.
+Support from government design centres and preservation initiatives promotes artisanship alongside new sustainable practices such as environmentally conscious material sourcing, recycled components, and waste reduction.

 How do Turkish artisans influence modern design?